laiyenju/laiyenju.github.io/_posts/2020-04-24-behavior-change-design-sprint-udn-news.md

 ### Step 4: Prototype

 This prototype is inspired by YouTube Live chat interface, based on a rewarding gamification system.
-Readers in encourage to read more news articles in order to discuss with others on different issues or people with different political ideology.
+Readers are encouraged to read more news articles in order to discuss with others on different news issues or people with different political ideology.

 - **Home Page**
-    - Readers could immediately know the breaking news on the top section.
+    - Readers could immediately notice the breaking news on the top section.
-    - There are also political news article listed below the breaking news section.
-Every piece of political news has a mission to encourage readers share and join related issue chat group.
+    - There are also political news articles listed below the breaking news section.
+Every piece of political news has a mission to encourage readers to share and join related issue chat group.

 - **Article with issues**
-    - Issues are related to the article that reader click in.
+    - Issues are related to the article that reader clicked in.
 Those issues are vary in political ideology and perspectives.
     - There's also a premium group for readers who are the most actively disccussing the spesific issue.
 Readers who complete the daily mission could also has the access to enter the premium group.

 - **Article with chat**
     - Once reader enter in a issue group.
 There's a realtime chat user interface just like YouTube Live chat.
+    - Readers who are positively discuss and share news article with different perspectives in chat group, wiil gain their rewards.

 ![](https://i.imgur.com/WyYIJ0Y.jpg)